Anima108/AI-Tic-Tac-Toe/README.md

 	return score
 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+### Maximizing the Score
+In this segment of the code we are trying to Maximize the score for the AI bot.
+High score is given to a move which will possibly lead us to a win, or in other words is the most optimal move.
+We check for the available moves at a particular depth and call the function recursively, alternating between isMaximizing and !isMaximizing.
+!isMaximizing is used to check a move for the Human player, where the lowest score is given to the possibility of reaching to a state where Human wins.
+bestScore tries to catch the score for the most optimal move.

 ```python
 # Turn of Maximizing player(this player will always try to maximize the score)
 # We will check the score of every move and will return the maximum one.